carpentries-incubator/genome-mining/_episodes/02-antismash.md

 > {: .solution}
 {: .challenge}

-> ## Discussion 1
+> ## Discussion 1.
+BGC classes in _Streptococcus_
-> What BGC classes does the genus Streptococcus have
+> What BGC classes does the genus _Streptococcus_ have ?
 >
 > > ## Solution
-> > In antiSMASH website output of A909 we see cluster of two classes
+> > In antiSMASH website output of A909 strain we see clusters of two classes
-> > T3PKS and terpene.
+> > T3PKS and arylpolyene.
 Nevertheless, this is only one _Streptococcus_
-> > in order to infer all BGC classes we need to run antiSMASH in more __
+> > in order to infer all BGC classes in the genus we need to run antiSMASH in more genomes
 > > {: .solution}
-{: .challenge}
+{: .discussion}

 {% include links.md %}